Maths

 Maths in KS1

-In KS1 we follow Maths No Problem which is a scheme based on the Singapore approach to the teaching of mathematics.
-All children have a work book, textbook and a Maths Journal to complete maths learning.
+In KS1, we follow Maths No Problem, which is a scheme based on the Singapore approach to the teaching of mathematics.
+All children have a work book, textbook and a journal to complete maths learning.
 Lessons start with a problem which the children investigate as a class using concrete equipment.
-Children are actively involved in this and physically manipulate resources themselves and explore outcomes and investigations.
-When children have a secure understanding of this they move on to the pictorial stage of the lesson where their learning is presented in different ways.
+Children are actively involved in this and physically manipulate resources themselves to explore outcomes and investigations.
+When children have a secure understanding at a practical level, they move on to the pictorial stage of the lesson, where their learning is presented in different ways.

 KS2